Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 aggTotalsBaltimore <- aggregate(Emissions ~ year, baltimoreNEI,sum)
 ```

-2. Using base plotting system we make a plot to show this data
+2. Using base plotting system we make a plot to show this data.

 ```r